ajwhite/ComfyValheimModPack/ColorfulLights_v1.0.0 (2)/README.md

   * You can color any torch, firepit, stone hearth and bonfire using RGB and HTML color codes!
   * Fireworks launched from bonfires will also be colored **AND** visible to others with the mod.
   * Those without the mod will still see yellow torches, green guck torches and standard yellow fireworks.
+  * Color alpha value is now saved and loaded for more transparent lights.

+# Configuration
+You can hide the "Change Color" prompt using Configuration Manager if you don't want to see that all the time.

 # Instructions